-Good sleep habits or good sleep hygiene, are mostly common sense.
-However life is very busy and we often don’t think about them.
-So, here are some tips for a magical sleep which may help.
+Good sleep habits or good sleep hygiene are mostly common sense.
+However, life is hectic, and we often don’t think about them.
+So, here are some tips for a magical sleep that may help.

 Going to bed too early can also disturb your sleep.
-In the hour before going to bed, it is important that you have a relaxing sleep routine to allow you to wind down.
-This may include any form of “time out” compared with your day e.g. a warm bath, reading quietly or a warm milk drink.
+In the hour before going to bed, you must have a relaxing sleep routine to allow you to wind down.
+This may include any form of “time out” compared with your day, e.g., a warm bath, reading quietly, or a warm milk drink.

 Falling asleep on the couch during the evening reduces your sleep drive and makes it harder to fall asleep when you go to bed.